 Admission Process: A challenging problem set, recommendation from math teacher, transcript, and short essays.

 Cost: Families are asked to contribute at most $3,300 towards the per-student cost of participation, which is $6,500.
-There is also full and partial need-based financial aid (for domestic students), some small merit scholarships, and 10 CMI-PROMYS International Alliance Scholarships for European students.
+There is also full and partial need-based financial aid (for domestic students), some small merit scholarships, and 2 Tara and Jasubhai Mehta Fellowships for low-income students from India.

 Funding: PROMYS is made possible in part by the generosity of its sponsors: Clay Mathematics Institute (CMI), the Linde Family Foundation, National Security Agency (NSA), American Mathematical Society (AMS), private donors, and the PROMYS Foundation (created and run by alums).
 PROMYS is also grateful for the support of Boston University.

 Please click HERE for testimonials from students and counselors